 As a highly sensitive person and introvert, I understand the desire for solitude.
 The recovery of energy and the ability to do deep work are just two blessings that grow out of the fertile soil of solitude.

-I even understand the strong desire to work alone on perfecting something you are are ashamed of or have not mastered yet.
+I even understand the strong desire to work alone on perfecting something you are ashamed of or have not mastered yet.
 I still prefer jogging on the trails alone.
 But if your fear of floundering or struggling in front of others is holding you back or making things worse, please consider allowing the comfort, feedback, motivation and help of others.
 If we struggle and survive, we become stronger.

 Do you let others see you challenged?
 What if others saw you in a weak state?
 Do you struggle in private with anything?